 - Commercial Umbrella Insurance – Insurance liability policies include a limit (the maximum amount an insurer will pay if a claim is filed).
 Commercial Umbrella Insurance helps cover the difference if a claim exceeds a policy's limit.

 - Professional Liability/Indemnity Insurance (Aka Errors and Omissions Insurance)– If your business is sued due to a mistake made in a professional service your company provides, Professional Liability helps cover legal costs.

 There are also insurance policies specific to unique risks in certain industries, such as Liquor Liability Insurance for restaurants and bars that serve alcohol, Builders Risk Insurance for contractors, and Bobtail Insurance for truckers.

 We Offer The Best Insurance For Your Business

 Every business is unique, which is why working with an experienced independent insurance agent is the key to obtaining the right insurance for your business.

-So give us a call at (800) 947-1270 or (610) 775-3848 or find us online.
+So give one of the professional agents at American Insuring Group a call today at (800) 947-1270 or (610) 775-3848, or connect with us online.